jamaspy/jamaspy/README.md

 - 👋 Hi, I’m @jamaspy
+  My name is James, I am a frontend developer based in Sydney

-- 👀 I’m interested in ...
+- 👀 I’m interested in
+  - NextJS
+  - GatsbyJS
+  - ReactJS
+  - Tailwind
+  - JAMStack

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+  - Storybook
+  - Prisma
+  - graphQL
+  - Testing

-- 📫 How to reach me ...
+- 📫 How to reach me
+  - aspin@me.com

 <!---
 jamaspy/jamaspy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.